Next Deutsche Bahn strike to start Sunday, last 50 hours – DW – 05/11/2023

 "The patience of our members is now really exhausted," EVG wage negotiator Cosima Ingenschay said on Thursday.
 "We are forced to strike for 50 hours to show how serious the situation is."

 Workers will down tools from 10 p.m.
-(20:00 UTC) on Sunday night until the end of the day on Tuesday.
+(20:00 UTC/GMT) on Sunday night until the end of the day on Tuesday.

 Deutsche Bahn said it is canceling all long-distance rail service during the strike.